Free shipping to the peninsula on orders over €29

 Secondly, the simplicity and lack of sophistication of this type of socks was a very faithful reflection of the practical needs of the societies of that time, which were limited to livestock and agriculture.

-The Renaissance and Socks
+The Renaissance and the socks

 Socks and the Industrial Revolution

-Socks today
+Socks nowadays

 From antiquity to haute couture